From XastirWiki

 git pull

 then compiling normally per the "Compiling and Installing Xastir" instructions shown above.
-Note to developers only: "git pull" is risky for you if you are modifying code.

 For Developers